Struggling with a ribeye? Don’t know how to cut a whole ribeye into steaks? I’ve got it covered for you!

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission at no extra cost to you.

-It can be scary, to be honest.
-What if it gets ruined?
 The thing is, as long as you know the proper way to cut a whole ribeye into steaks, there’s nothing that can go wrong.
 That’s why I’m here.

 Let’s get started.

 Here Are The 7 Steps on How to Cut a Whole Ribeye Into Steaks

 That’s about it.
 You won’t need anything else to cut a perfect steak from a ribeye rack.